lgarced/Project-2/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* Take a look at the websie here https://voyage-advisor.herokuapp.com/

 * The URL of the GitHub repository.
 Give the repository a unique name and include a ReadMe describing the project.